Yale-BIM/f21-assignments/assignment-3/shutter_lookat/README.md

 # Shutter Look At Package

-This ROS package has starting code for the [Assignment 1](../README.md) of CPSC-659 Building Interactive Machines.
+This ROS package has starting code for the [Assignment 3](../README.md).

 ## Python Nodes (whitin the scripts directory)